pedrolaxe/modalcss/README.md

 # Responsive Pure CSS Modal
 Totally responsive!

-To open modal, simply create a link with (href) to the div ID 'modal'.
+To open modal, simply create a link with (href) to the div ID 'modal'

 Example:
 ```sh